 Answer:

 “Accurate and secure data is fundamental for providing high-quality patient care.
 When information is recorded and stored securely, it ensures that what we’re working with is correct and reliable.
 For example, if a service user has allergies or specific medication requirements, accurate records help us avoid mistakes that could harm them.
-Additionally, secure systems mean that all the professionals involved in a service user’s care can access up-to-date information, facilitating better coordination and quicker decision-making, which is essential for effective and timely interventions.”
+Also, secure systems mean that all the professionals involved in a service user’s care can access up-to-date information, facilitating better coordination and quicker decision-making, which is essential for effective and timely interventions.”

 Example Answer 3: